 The Prayer Breakfast Movement is not organised or controlled by a particular doctrine or set of rules.
 The simplest description of the hope can be found in these words of Jesus when asked what was the greatest command:

 Jesus replied: “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbour as yourself.’
 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:37-40 NIV)

 The Australian National Prayer Breakfast seeks to affirm the importance of this singular hope: that the problems of the world can only be solved as we genuinely learn to love our neighbour.
 Jesus’ teaching on the Good Samaritan illustrates to us that our neighbour is everyone we meet who is in need, whether they share our particular conviction and values or not.

 When we pray, we are reminded of our own frailties, our need for forgiveness and of the solemn responsibility of using power for the benefit of others.
-The hope of the Australian National Prayer Breakfast is that men and women in national leadership will discover a new strength through the fellowship of the followers of Jesus Christ, and that their dependence on God for wisdom, strength and understanding will grow as they uphold one another in prayer before our God and Father.
+The hope of the Australian National Prayer Breakfast is that men and women in public service will discover a new strength through the friendship and care of the followers of Jesus Christ.
+Our prayer is that they will know God’s wisdom and strength in all their work.

 For almost a decade, the organisation of the Australian National Prayer Breakfast was undertaken by a team led by Jock Cameron, supported by a bipartisan group of Members and Senators.
 Throughout this period, the Australian National Prayer Breakfast has grown to a significant event, attracting more than 500 participants in the welcome service, the breakfast and seminars.